UK Stocks-Factors to watch on Friday, June 28

 * British consumer morale has risen to its highest level in just over two years this month, boosted by increasing optimism about the economy and a greater willingness among households to splash out on big purchases.

-* British house prices rose at their fastest annual pace in nearly three years this month, data from mortgage lender Nationwide showed on Friday, adding to signs that Britain’s economy is starting to pick up.

-* SERCO - The group is on track to meet expectations for 2013, with strong organic revenue growth in the first half.

-* RBS - The Church Commissioners, an endowment fund of the Church of England, has agreed to join a consortium formed by Lord Davies, the former Standard Chartered chairman, to take control of hundreds of Royal Bank of Scotland branches, according to the Financial Times.
+* RBS - The Church Commissioners, an endowment fund of the Church of England, has agreed to join a consortium formed by Lord Davies, the former Standard Chartered chairman, to take control of hundreds of Royal Bank of Scotland branches, the Financial Times reports.

-* SPORTS DIRECT - The retailer is in advanced talks to take excess space in some of Tesco’s biggest stores, the Financial Times reports.

-* VODAFONE - John Malone, chairman of Liberty Media, is sounding out options for cable operator Charter Communications to acquire larger rival Time Warner Cable, Bloomberg reported Thursday, citing people familiar with the discussions.
-Analysts said that could be good news for Vodafone, which had been forced to raise its bid price for Kabel Deutschland in the face of a rival offer from Liberty.

 TODAY‘S UK PAPERS